What to do with all those Herbs!

 1. Eating Herbs

 Of course this is one way to use those herbs!
-The thing is that we tend to just use a couple sprigs here and there and letting the rest rot or go to waste.
+The thing is, we tend to just use a couple sprigs here and there and letting the rest rot or go to waste.
 Here are a few ideas on how to use more of them.

 -Take a handful of herbs…yes handfuls…and mix them up in a salad.
 Make it part of your greens.
 Try to stick with parsley, cilantro, chervil, tarragon, mint, and dill since they are lighter.
 A vinaigrette would pair nicely as not to overwhelm or mask the flavor of the herbs with a thick Ranch for instance.
 Add some protein and viola!